Students aiming to complete any type of research are first required to obtain approval from GCU’s Institutional Review Board, or IRB.

 Faculty members will not appear in the iMedRIS system until they have logged in for the first time.
 If you are unable to locate your faculty member, try reaching out to them and ask them to log in.

 No, students at any educational level may need to complete research as part of their program.
-If you are not a doctoral student and need assistance with submitting an application, you can select the orange Help icon in the upper right corner of the iMedRIS website and/or use the resources available in the CIRT link above.
+If you are not a doctoral student and need assistance with submitting an application, you can view the article titled, (iRIS) How to Start Your IRB Application in iRIS and/or use the resources available in the CIRT link above.

 Some faculty members are students as well, and may have two accounts in the iMedRIS website.
 Most often you will want to select the account associated with their faculty information.
 This account will generally have an email address formatted in this way: email@example.com or firstname.lastname@example.org.
 When in doubt, contact your faculty member for clarification.